The Midwest Book Review Book Reviews, Book Lover Resources, Advice for Writers and Publishers

 The Midwest Book Review

-Established in 1976, the Midwest Book Review publishes the following monthly book publications specifically designed for community and academic librarians, booksellers, and the general reading public:
+Established in 1976, the Midwest Book Review is an organization committed to promoting literacy, library usage, and small press publishing.
+The MBR publishes the following monthly book review magazines specifically designed for community and academic librarians, booksellers, and the general reading public:

-We post our reviews on the Internet with a number of thematically appropriate web sites, databases, and online discussion groups such as alt.books.reviews and Pub-Forum.
-Our reviews are also available through Internet bookstores such as Amazon.com.
+We post our reviews on the Internet with a number of thematically appropriate web sites, databases, and online discussion groups such as alt.books.reviews.
+Our reviews are also available through Internet bookstores.
 We archive our reviews on the Midwest Book Review web site for a minimum of five years.

 The Midwest Book Review gives priority consideration to small press publishers, self-published authors, and academic presses.
-Please follow the instructions for submitting books.
+Please click on the hyperlink below to read our instructions for submitting books.

 Reviewer Information

 Ever wanted to be a reviewer?
-Learn how you can become a reviewer for the Midwest Book Review!
+Learn how you can become a volunteer reviewer for the Midwest Book Review!
+We cannot pay volunteers, but volunteers do retain copyright and full ownership of their own reviews.

 The Midwest Book Review Web site is updated monthly.